This page is a companion piece to the Life Log Collection.

 This page is a reference guide for the kinds of entries that belong in your life log.
 It is not an exhaustive list – think of it as a starting point and a prompt.
 Over time you will develop a feel for what warrants an entry.
 When in doubt, log it.
 A few things to keep in mind as you read through these: Link, don’t duplicate.
 If information lives in another database – books, projects, people, places – link to the relevant page rather than restating everything.
 The life log entry can be a moment in time that points elsewhere.
 Write for future you and future generations.
 Include details you think you’ll remember.
 You won’t.
 Write for AI.
 Detailed, well-written entries become rich context for AI-assisted reviews, pattern recognition, and summaries down the road.Milestones & celebrations

-The moments that mark time – both the ones you plan for and the ones that arrive without warning.
-What belongs here: Birthdays, anniversaries, graduations, weddings, retirements, births, deaths, milestone achievements, championships, reunions, holidays. etc. What to note:- Who was there
+The moments that mark time.
+What belongs here: Birthdays, baptisms, anniversaries, graduations, weddings, retirements, births, deaths, milestone achievements, championships, reunions, holidays, etc. What to note:- Who was there

 - Where it took place